amnotpopichu/CV-2025/final_project/README.md

 3. returns it all for the next driving function

 ## Driving
 The driving function relies on the package `pynput`, and allows me to get and send inputs.
 The code simply checks if the program is "running", or if the user has set the code to run, which is triggered by the `i` key.
 If it does, then it will check if the car is too far from the "baseline", which is calculated by the car's position (grabbed from calibration in setup), along with using the x position of the car and average x position of the line.
 If it is too far, the car will steer towards the "centerline".
-With the slope calculated from the previous code block, it also lets me steer towards the line, if it needs to make a turn.
+With the slope calculated from the previous code block, it also lets me steer towards the line if it needs to make a turn.

 ## TLDR
 The workflow is as follows: